Frequently Asked Questions

 We will explain how much clothing it is necessary to remove and then leave you to undress in private.
 We can provide you with a towel or blanket so that you can cover yourself.
-If you are uncomfortable undressing to your underwear it may be possible to examine and treat you while you are wearing shorts or a t-shirt.
-You should discuss this with your practitioner.
-Please let us know what you need.
+If you are uncomfortable in any way, please talk to us.

 Does the treatment hurt?

 Usually no but roughly half of all patients will experience some localised soreness in the area treated, which will usually go away within two days and can be relieved with over-the-counter painkillers.
 If your discomfort persists, please contact us for advice.
 Patients may very occasionally bruise in areas where they are treated.
 This is normal and bruising will reduce in a few days.

 Treatment is usually very gentle, but manipulating, massaging or stretching an injured area may be uncomfortable or tender.
 We will explain what you are likely to feel and will stop if you tell us that the treatment is causing you too much pain.
 Please remember that the more feedback we get, the better the job we can do for you.

 I feel tired after treatment, is this normal?

 Yes, this is very common.
 Patients should rest after being treated.
 You may also feel thirsty so should hydrate.

 Yes, we are very happy for you to be accompanied by another adult during all or part of your treatment if it makes you feel more comfortable.
 Under 18’s should always be accompanied by a parent or guardian throughout treatment.

 What happens On my first visit?

 On your first visit, we will spend some time taking a medical history, which will include questions about your general health and lifestyle as well as asking you about the symptoms or injuries that you are seeking help with.
 With your consent, we will then perform a physical examination which is likely to involve touching the areas of your body that are experiencing pain and asking you to move around.